brd/packer-freebsd/README.md

  * Add the appropriate Vagrant box for your system.
 For example, on VMware:
    `vagrant box add --name FreeBSD-10.1 FreeBSD-10.1-RELEASE-vmware.box`

+to build virtualbox image only:

+`packer build -only=virtualbox-iso template-10.1.json`

 To use any Vagrant box:

  * Initialize vagrant using: `vagrant init --minimal <box name>`